-The Chase Ink Business Cash Credit Card provides business owners a way to earn more for every dollar spent.
+The Chase Ink Business Cash® Credit Card provides business owners a way to earn more for every dollar spent.
 The no-annual-fee card has a $750 welcome bonus, 5% and 2% cash back categories, and a selection of travel benefits.
-New cardholders also enjoy a 0% intro APR rate on purchases for 12 months.
-While it is a great card on its own, it pairs extremely well with the Chase Ink Business Preferred Credit Card and the Chase Ink Business Unlimited Credit Card.
+New cardholders also enjoy a generous intro offer on purchases.
+While it is a great card on its own, it pairs extremely well with the Chase Ink Business Preferred® Credit Card and the Chase Ink Business Unlimited® Credit Card.

 Here is what you need to know about the Chase Ink Business Cash.